• Train

 Contents

 Accuracy prediction is important in any machine learning model process because it ensures that the model we created works properly and can be used with trust.
-The confusion matrix, precision, recall, and F1 score usually gives a better intuition of prediction results as compared to accuracy.
+The confusion matrix, precision, recall, and F1 score usually give a better intuition of prediction results as compared to accuracy.

 This article will discuss the terms Confusion Matrix, Precision, Recall, Specificity, and F1 Score.
 The goal is to learn different ways to understand and analyze the machine learning performance with Python tools.

-Confusion Matrix to evaluate model performance
+Confusion Matrix to Evaluate Model Performance

-To get the overall accuracy, we can subtract total false positives and negatives from the total amount of tests and divide that by the total amount of tests.
+To get the overall accuracy, we can subtract the total false positives and negatives from the total amount of tests and divide that by the total amount of tests.
 We can use a confusion matrix by importing it through the sklearn library.
 Scikit-learn (sklearn) in Python contains tools for machine learning and statistical modeling, including methods from classification to dimensionality reduction.

 A confusion matrix in machine learning is used for evaluating a classification model.